dataprofessor/langchain-ask-the-data/README.md

 ## Try out the app

-Once the app is loaded, ...
+Once the app is loaded, do the following in sequential order:
+1. Upload a CSV file
+2. Select an example query or provide your own custom query by selecting the *Other* option
+3. Enter you OpenAI API key

+That's all and the Pandas DataFrame Agent will start to work on your query.